 The Explorer Scout Young Leaders’ Award Scheme has been reviewed and the support on offer is much improved, following a long period of consultation across the UK.
 The inclusion of ‘Award’ in the name reminds everyone that the Explorer Scout Young Leader Belt is one of the top awards in Scouting, and all ESYLs should be encouraged and supported to achieve this.

-The new Explorer Scout Young Leader Logbook, currently under review, contains much useful material, and, pending the final issue of the Logbook, the Region has prepared a summary of key pages to be used with all ESYLs, including those from outwith Scouting, as this provides information for all parties as well as recording information and progress.
+The new Explorer Scout Young Leader Logbook, contains much useful material and should be used by all ESYLs, including DofE helpers from outwith Scouting, as it provides information for all parties as well as recording information and progress.
 The first section replaces the old Placement Agreement, but it should be emphasised that the requirement for all placements to be agreed with District and to be recorded has not changed.
 The Logbook contains an agreement to be signed by the ESYL, the Section Leader, and the ESL(YL) or DESC.
-The summary record document will be issued by Districts, and the printing will be funded by the Region.
-It is also intended that the Region will fund the full version of the Logbook, when available.
+To support this, the Region has agreed to fund the cost of the Logbook, and this will be arranged with the DESC/ ESL(YL) as appropriate.

 The new process – quick checklists